 Section 4.
 Any individual whose conduct shall be deemed detrimental to the best interests of golf may be declared ineligible to compete in any activity of this Association by a majority vote of the Board of Directors.
 However, such individual shall not be disqualified or deprived of participation without due notice and an opportunity to be heard in their own defense.

 Section 5.
 A member course shall have the right to reject an Association event that is scheduled for their facilities when conflicts arise that are acceptable to the Board of Directors.

 Section 6.
-Participation in Association activities is open to all persons regardless of Race, Color or Creed.
+Participation in Association activities is open to all Lanco County residents who have a verifiable handicap at a local golf course and non-Lancaster County residents with a valid USGA handicap at a Lanco member golf course.
+Lanco is open to all persons regardless of Race, Color or Creed.

 Article X Fiscal Year